ballerina-platform/module-ballerina-oauth2/README.md

 ## Useful Links

+* For more information go to the [`oauth2` library](https://lib.ballerina.io/ballerina/oauth2/latest).
+* For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 * Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.